Flagstaff Hill Maritime Village and Shipwrecked Sound and Light

-During this period our amazing attraction will undergo major upgrades and renovations throughout the venue, including the installation of a brand new light and sound show.
+During this period our amazing attraction underwent major upgrades and renovations throughout the venue, including the installation of a brand new light and sound show.
+With the welcome addition of further activation and so much more to explore, there has never been a better time to visit Flagstaff Hill Maritime Village.

 Flagstaff Hill Maritime Village